 - Older adults are the fastest growing category of e-commerce shoppers.

 To cater to this accelerating sector, present technology solutions are not solely focused on meeting the needs of the older adults.
 They are also focused on engaging them thoroughly in the design process.
 Moreover, besides older adults, their entire caregiver circle is being recognized as a crucial stakeholder.
 This encompasses family members, governments, healthcare and other service providers, who purchase tech-based products and services, to better serve the aging adults.

 Challenges of Aging:

 According to Age-Well, older adults are faced with the following challenges:

-However, these challenges can be mitigated through adopting age technology solutions.
-As per The White House, Office of Science & Technology, there are six functional capabilities for which technology can yield a positive impact.
+However, these challenges are mitigated through adopting age technology solutions.
+As per The White House, Office of Science & Technology, there are six functional capabilities for which technology can yield positive impacts.

 The Pandemic and the Care-Gap Going Forward

 COVID-19 has undoubtedly unmasked some of the key challenges faced by our elders today.
 Ms. Etkin in her overview details some of the most urgent “blockers” which are truly hindering the older adults’ access to care and further deteriorating their quality of life.